alex-kn/HMDDisplay/README.md

 ### HMDDisplay

-Unity3D project developedas part of my Master Thesis.
-This prototype shows a 3D model of a face on a screen attached to the outside of a head-mounted display and was used in the user study of the thesis.
+Unity3D project developed as part of my Master Thesis.
+This prototype shows a 3D model of a face on a screen attached to the outside of a head-mounted display and was used in the user study of the thesis to investigate its effects on collaboration in Mixed Presence Environments.

 <img width="300" alt="" src="./img/hmdwithdisplay1.jpg"> <img width="300" alt="" src="./img/hmdwithdisplay2.jpg">